stackbit-projects/pleasant-cabbage-38f3b/content/_index.md

     title: Features
     subtitle: >-
       HSNATECHNOLOGIES PRIVATE LIMITED Private Limited admiring around its produces.
-We are here for your benefit in the world of Technology.
+We are here for your's  benefit in the world of Technology.
     features:
       - image: images/8_thumb.jpg
         image_alt: App preview on a phone and tablet